What we talk about when we talk about physics problem solving: Introduction

 \section{Introduction}

-I am a second-year cognitive science major, and as a student who has completed my physical science distributive requirements, I will likely never again come across Gauss’s law.
+I am a second-year cognitive science major, and as a student who has completed my physical science distribution requirements, I will likely never again encounter Gauss’s law.
 So why do I feel that the time and effort I devoted to solving Gauss’s law problems was worth it?
-Partly, I inherently enjoy the learning process and the new perspective on the physical world I have acquired by understanding electromagnetism.
-But I was also inspired by the ways in which physics problems train the mind in effective problem-solving strategies.
-(Of course I was---I am a cognitive science major!)
-Two themes emerged as I reflected on this realization.
-First, physics problems serve as useful toy models for more complex problems outside of physics, training us in broadly transferable problem-solving skills.
-Second, the physics problem-solving process invites us to reflect on our unique cognitive and affective processes.
-These themes are interconnected and complimentary.
-An improved metacognitive understanding of our minds facilitates solving progressively more complex problems, and the act of solving increasingly difficult problems provides further insight into our minds.
-In what follows, Professor Zosia Krusberg and I consider nine general lessons offered by the physics problem-solving process.
+Partly, I simply enjoy learning and the new perspective on the physical world that comes from understanding electromagnetism.
+But I was also fascinated by how physics problems train the mind in effective problem-solving strategies---of course I was, being a cognitive science major!